seam/migration/open18_java_ee_6/migration_steps.rst

 Seam 2 had the annotation @In for injecting resources.
 Now the JSR standards have the annotation @Injection.
 We shall replace them.

 *The scopes
+Use @Inject basically makes your container instantiate (use new) a new resource for you.
+But for how long should this resource live?
+To answer that, we need a context.
+Basically, CDI has some specified contexts:

+- Application
+- Requested
+- Session
+- Conversation
+- Dependent

+If you don not specify any scope, by default you have Dependent scope, which means that injected resource assumes the scope of the component it's injected in.

+All the scopes can be specified using their respective annotations.
+Notice that conversation scope is basically Seam 2 Conversation scope, so now you have a standard.

 .. todo: There is no seam.properties but you will need beans.xml